akrck02/salary/README.md

 # IRPFCalculator

-A Simple IRPF Calculator for Spain made in Javascript.
+A simple IRPF calculator for Spain made in Typescript using GTD-Framework